bsgriggs/mendix-interval-action/README.md

 1. Add the widget to a page in Studio Pro
 2. Set the Interval expression to the number of milliseconds between each execution
+3. Set the action as a Microflow or Nanoflow that you need to run periodically

 ## Demo project